Prometheus

 Bearer token authentication

-You can also authenticate the Nobl9 Prometheus agent using bearer token.
-If you choose this method, you need to specify the variables for AUTH_METHOD
+You can also authenticate your Nobl9 Prometheus agent using a bearer token.

 Adding Prometheus as a data source